gwyatt40/PID-Motor-Control/README.md

 # PID-Motor-Control-
 ## Project Goal
   To design a method to successfully and accurately control a blender motor through an Arduino AC dimmer that will allow for the addition of PID code to minimize error.
-Due date: Dec 13, 2019
+Due date: Jan 17, 2019
 ## Success Criteria
 - The end goal for the entire project is to have a motor that maintains a constant speed no matter the level of reistance.
 This goal will be accomplished by combining our motor-AC dimmer complex with Justine and Ella's photoreflector sensor which will calculate the speed.